 - The child is always on edge

-- Crave their caregiver's attention but are frightful at the same time
+- They crave their caregiver's attention but are frightful at the same time

 - The child responds to their parent's presence with tears or they avoid them at all costs

-- The child is in distress when a parent leaves but is equally as distressed when the parents returns
+- The child is in distress when a parent leaves but is equally as distressed when the parents returns4

 Supporting Your Child’s Attachment

-It’s clear from the research that secure attachment is the most desirable type for a child’s well-being and future success in human relationships.
-If you see signs of one of the other types of attachment in your child’s behavior toward you, don’t panic.
+It’s clear from the research that secure attachment is the most desirable type for a child’s well-being and future success in relationships.
+If you see signs of one of the other types of attachment in your child’s behavior toward you, there's no need to panic.
 It’s never too late to modify your parenting style to influence your child’s attachment style.
 If they already experience anxiety, promote mental and emotional health through healthy lifestyle changes like adequate sleep, healthy eating habits, exercise, and mindfulness techniques like meditation or yoga.
 Spend family time outdoors or practice mindfulness as a family, taking time away from screens and distractions to promote togetherness and connection.
 Secure attachment is related to parents who play more with their children and respond quickly to their needs.
 Therefore, in your daily interactions aim for a caring, empathetic response to their needs and distress.
 Be consistent in your response so your child can expect a logical, measured approach even when you are providing discipline for misbehavior.
 If your child still needs help, consider natural remedies for anxiety in children like Brillia.
 Specifically targeted to reduce anxiety, stress, and irritability while improving focus and clarity, Brillia contains no harsh chemicals and causes no harmful side effects like those associated with prescription anxiety medications.
 The active ingredient in Brillia consists of antibodies to the S100B protein, which is a crucial regulator of various different intracellular and extracellular brain processes and involved in brain plasticity.
 Brillia works by attaching to this protein and reducing anxiety at the source.